Raw Milk vs Pasteurized Milk: The Truth about Kids’ Health

 Increased Immunity

-Some say raw milk contains beneficial bacteria that can boost the immune system and protect against infection.
+Some say raw milk contains beneficial bacteria that can boost the immune system and protect against infection like respiratory infections.

 Better Absorption of Nutrients

-This theory follows the one above that proposes the enzymes in raw milk break down food.
-It supposes the enzymes help break down nutrients, making them more easily absorbed by the body.
+Other believe there to be nutritional benefits.
+This theory follows the one that proposes enzymes in raw milk break down food.
+It argues the enzymes help break down nutrients, making them more easy to absorb by the body.

 Reduced Risk of Allergies and Asthma

-Some studies have shown that drinking raw milk may reduce the risk of allergies and asthma, but other studies state there’s not enough evidence to make this conclusion.
+Some studies have shown that drinking raw milk may have a protective effect against allergies and asthma, but other studies state there’s not enough evidence to make this conclusion.

 Better Skin Health